-Great Basin spadefoot toads (Spea intermontana) toads have been reported from the South District near Halls Creek, in various tanks in the Waterpocket fold, and from the Fruita area.
+Great Basin spadefoot toads (Spea intermontana) have been reported in the South District near Halls Creek, in various tanks in the Waterpocket Fold, and the Fruita area.
 They have vertical pupils and enter permanent and semi-permanent water in response to rain.
 During dry weather, they burrow into the ground.

 Woodhouse's toads (Bufo woodhousii) are found in Fruita, Halls Creek, and tanks in the Waterpocket Fold.
-They have white dorsal stripes with prominent cranial crests.
+They have a white dorsal stripe with prominent cranial crests.
 This toad is widespread throughout the United States, frequenting a variety of habitats including desert streams, sagebrush flats, woods, floodplains, and even city backyards.